crux82/advances-in-ai-2024/README.md

 ### Many thanks to: [Claudiu Daniel Hromei](https://scholar.google.it/citations?user=YQRKKFoAAAAJ&hl=it) for supporting the development of (most of the) code

-This repository hosts materials from the Tutorial held in the [Summer School Andvances in AI 2024](https://sites.google.com/unimib.it/advancesinai-2024/) organized by the [AIxIA](https://aixia.it/).
+This repository hosts materials from the Lecture held in the [Summer School Andvances in AI 2024](https://sites.google.com/unimib.it/advancesinai-2024/) organized by the [AIxIA](https://aixia.it/).

-The **objective of this tutorial** is:
+The **objective of this lecture** is:

 * **Introduce Transformer-based architectures**, including encoding-decoding, encoder-only, and decoder-only structures.
 * **Demonstrate fine-tuning of Large Language Models** (LLMs) on diverse datasets in a multi-task framework.